This article is based on a talk given by Shawn Ma at TiDB DevCon 2020.

 Within a couple of months of its GA release, TiDB 4.0 HTAP with the columnar engine has gained more than 20 production use cases.
 It helps users build their real-time reporting, fraud detection, CRM, data-mart, and real-time campaign monitoring.
 For more information, feel free to talk to us in the TiDB Slack channel.

 HTAP support is also available on TiDB Cloud, the fully managed TiDB service.
-Apply now for a 2-week free trial here.
+Try free now!

 A fully-managed cloud DBaaS for predictable workloads